Connect to Azure Stack

 Connect-AzsVpn ` -Password $Password

-When prompted, trust the Azure Stack host and install the certificate from AzureStackCertificateAuthority into your local computer’s certificate store. (the prompt might appear behind the PowerShell session window).
+When prompted, trust the Azure Stack host and install the certificate from AzureStackCertificateAuthority in your local computer’s certificate store.
+(The prompt might be hidden by the PowerShell window.)

-To test the portal connection, open an Internet browser and navigate to either the user portal (https://portal.local.azurestack.external/) or the administrator portal (https://adminportal.local.azurestack.external/), sign in and create resources.
+To test the portal connection, open a web browser, and then go to either the user portal (https://portal.local.azurestack.external/) or the operator portal (https://adminportal.local.azurestack.external/).
+Sign in and create resources.